Interpolating with generalized Assouad dimensions: Introduction

 \subsubsection{Decreasing sequences with decreasing gaps}

-Finally, we note that in \cref{ss:decr-seq} we prove a sharp result describing the $\phi$-Assouad dimension of decreasing sequences with decreasing gaps.
+Finally, in \cref{ss:decr-seq} we prove a sharp result describing the $\phi$-Assouad dimension of decreasing sequences with decreasing gaps.
 We refer the reader to that section for the precise formulation and statement of the result.